iamdanialkamali/iamdanialkamali.github.io/_posts/2024-12-25-triton-intro.md

 4. **Thread:** A thread is the basic unit of execution.
 Each thread executes the kernel code.
 In our diagram, each small box inside a block represents a thread, and each thread is responsible for processing one element (or a small chunk) of the input data.
 You can see them as white boxes inside the blocks, where the kernel code runs.

 **Analogy:** Think of a grid as an apartment building, a block as a floor in that building, and each apartment on that floor as a thread.
-Each apartment (thread) can work independently, but apartments on the same floor (block) can easily share resources.
+Each apartment (thread) can work independently, but apartments on the same floor (block) can easily share resources like heat and water.

 **Memory Hierarchy:**